What is a Gap Year?

-When you take a gap year in a foreign country, you’re accomplishing two goals.
+When you take a gap year to travel in a foreign country, you’re accomplishing two goals.
 First, you are giving yourself the opportunity to breathe a little before you dive headlong into university life.
-But it’s not just an extended vacation.
+But it’s not an extended vacation or study abroad.
 A gap year provides students with the opportunity to learn in a completely different way.
 Instead of simply reading about other cultures and places in books, students in a gap year program learn by experiencing those cultures and places directly.

 And secondly, a gap year allows students to immerse themselves in a culture that’s completely different than the one they’re used to.
 Gap year participants are housed with local families, and many even get jobs with local businesses and organizations to take a direct part in the culture they’re exploring.
 Language, networking, and a new global perspective—and these are just a few of the benefits that taking a gap year can bring.

-That one-year gap can also give you the time and experience to make tough decisions, like decide what you truly want to study or what career to pursue.
+That one-year gap after high school can also give you the time and experience to make tough decisions, like decide what you truly want to study or what career to pursue.
 And that’s just the beginning.
 Check out these 10 gap year benefits to create a fulfilling gap year!